mintyfly/kevonc.github.io/_posts/2014-03-05-parse-xml-using-ruby.markdown

 Now you might notice, the responses are wrapped in name tag, how do you get rid of it?

     root.each_element {|food| puts food.elements["name"].text }

+When the tag has an id, you can retrieve the id name using attributes

+    root.attributes['id']

+What if you want the whole block of code with that id?

+    root.elements["breakfast_menu[@id='this_is_the_id']"]

+It gets more fun if you want to get all the tags "food", this is different from just using each_element as that will print out everything

+    root.each_element('//food') {|food| puts food}